joleenf/clavrx_MERRA2/README.md

 "UserWarning: WARNING: valid_range not used since it cannot be safely cast to variable data type"

-This is not a fatal warning.
-It just means that when python pulls data from the netCDF file during
+This is not a fatal warning. when python pulls data from the netCDF file during
-the enumerate() function, it does not understand the .valid_range attribute (which is used to
+the enumerate() function, the .valid_range attribute, used for data mask,  is not understood
-mask data) and therefore it isn't carrying it along.
+and therefore is not applied.
 Since the time information in the enumerate()
 should not be masked to begin with, this *shouldn't* be a concern.

-2. We are using FRSEAICE (sea ice-fraction) as the output 'ice fraction' variable, defined in the
+2. FRSEAICE (sea ice-fraction) is the output 'ice fraction' variable, defined in the
 FLX file around Lines 235-241 of merra24clavrx.py.
 This is done because in comparison to GFS .hdf
 files, it appears the 'ice fraction' variable from GFS is only sea-ice fraction.
 In addition, the
 MERRA2 ice-fraction variable (FRACI) appears to be broken with fill-values over the ocean, the
 entirety of Antarctica, and most of Greenland.
 This variable is being collected and passed along to
 .hdf output as 'FRACI' for later fix/use.

-3. Input files are pulled from /clavrx-merra2/MERRA2_FILES/wget_all.sh.
+3. Input files are retrieved with /clavrx-merra2/MERRA2_FILES/wget_all.sh.
-For background information and setting up GES DISC creditionals to use wget on NASA servers, see *[ How to Download Data Files from HTTPS Service with wget ]* https://disc.gsfc.nasa.gov/information/howto?title=How%20to%20Download%20Data%20Files%20from%20HTTPS%20Service%20with%20wget
+Please see

-The script calls nine wget scripts to do the full pull-down.
-Not all nine files are
+*[ How to Download Data Files from HTTPS Service with wget ]* (https://disc.gsfc.nasa.gov/information/howto?title=How%20to%20Download%20Data%20Files%20from%20HTTPS%20Service%20with%20wget) for more information about setting up credentials and downloading data from NASA GES DISC

-currently being used by /clavrx-merra2/merra2/merra24clavrx.py to produce an output file.
+The script calls nine wget scripts but some of the nine files are not currently being used by /clavrx-merra2/merra2/merra24clavrx.py to produce an output file.
 The
 current formulation does not make use of the inst6_3d_ana_Nv file, which contains analysis data on
 hybrid sigma-pressure coordinate surfaces.
 This file was intended to provide the data requested at